Evidence & safety

 What to do next

-For "What to know about AI-supported focus suggestions before changing a face yoga routine", choose one low-pressure action: repeat the same sequence long enough to learn from it.
-Use the related Orena guide for "What to know about AI-supported focus suggestions before changing a face yoga routine" when you want app support for that action.
-The useful signal for "What to know about AI-supported focus suggestions before changing a face yoga routine" is whether the reader can separate routine support from stronger health claims with less uncertainty.
+For "Routine change check: AI supported focus suggestions", choose one low-pressure action: repeat the same sequence long enough to learn from it.
+Use the related Orena guide for "Routine change check: AI supported focus suggestions" when you want app support for that action.
+The useful signal for "Routine change check: AI supported focus suggestions" is whether the reader can separate routine support from stronger health claims with less uncertainty.

 Evidence boundary